bjarneo/tema/README.md

-# Tēma - Wallpaper Viewer
+# Tēma - Omarchy Theming

-A GTK4/Adwaita wallpaper viewer application that integrates with pywal for automatic color scheme generation.
+A GTK4/Adwaita Omarchy theming application that integrates with pywal for automatic color scheme generation.

 ## 🙏 Acknowledgments